 Keene is a medium-sized city located in the state of New Hampshire.
-With a population of 23,265 people and five constituent neighborhoods, Keene is the 11th largest community in New Hampshire.
-Keene has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 22,786 people and five constituent neighborhoods, Keene is the 11th largest community in New Hampshire.
+Keene has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Keene is a decidedly white-collar city, with fully 86.07% of the workforce employed in white-collar jobs, well above the national average.
+Keene is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Keene is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Keene who work in office and administrative support (15.63%), teaching (11.32%), and sales jobs (10.69%).
+There are especially a lot of people living in Keene who work in teaching (9.87%), sales jobs (9.85%), and management occupations (9.75%).

 Also of interest is that Keene has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.07% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 8.62% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Keene in 2010 was $29,383, which is lower middle income relative to New Hampshire, and upper middle income relative to the rest of the US.
-This equates to an annual income of $117,532 for a family of four.
+The per capita income in Keene in 2018 was $30,993, which is low income relative to New Hampshire, and upper middle income relative to the rest of the US.
+This equates to an annual income of $123,972 for a family of four.
 However, Keene contains both very wealthy and poor people as well.

 The people who call Keene home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Keene residents report their race to be White, followed by Asian.
-Important ancestries of people in Keene include English, German, French, and Italian.
+Important ancestries of people in Keene include Irish, English, Italian, French, and German.

 The most common language spoken in Keene is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Vietnamese and Spanish.